akuryan/MsBuild.Targets/src/NewRelic/Synthetics.Api/README.md

 ## Usage

-Could be used in a regular deployment as a standalone target with following modifications to your web app csproj file:
+Could be used in a regular deployment as a standalone target with following modifications to your web app csproj file (after installation of Nuget package - https://www.nuget.org/packages/NewRelic.Synthetics.Api/ )

 ```xml
 <PropertyGroup>